4 ASSC roundtable insights 2018

 Martin highlighted the niche group of travellers with disabilities who have very specific needs.
-This group experiences difficulties in finding holiday rentals which have the accessibility and features they need.
-Providing vacation rental properties which meets accessibility needs can attract a group of very loyal guests who are fundamentally very appreciative of being able to enjoy a holiday rental experience, tailored to their needs.
+This group experiences difficulties in finding holiday rentals that have the accessibility and features they need.
+Providing vacation rental properties that meets accessibility needs can attract a group of very loyal guests who are fundamentally very appreciative of being able to enjoy a holiday rental experience, tailored to their needs.

 If you are interested in working with this group of guests, it is worthwhile investigating with experts in this field which facilities and access requirements are needed, as some are not obvious to those with no experience in this area.